lilvload/RealEstateWebsite/README.md

 This is a project for the university.
 Which is a real estate website.
+Fully developed by Sofia Mykhailova and Bakunets Vladyslav, students of group IS-31 and IS-34.